aaronik/GPTModels.nvim/README.md

 #### Keymaps

-The keymaps work from within the popup windows.
+The keymaps work in normal mode within the popup windows.

 The keymaps strive to be labaled and easily visible from within the plugin so you don't need to reference them here.
 But here they are anyways: